 DARE TO EXPERIENCE ADVENTURE

 When we traverse the Aonach Eagach your team will be attached to one rope.
 In Summer this might mean some sections the rope will be used and others without.
 This does not mean we aren’t looking after you!
-Your instructor will be advising and safeguarding your movement along the way.
+Your guide will be advising and safeguarding your movement along the way.
 With this technique known as ‘spotting’, we can allow a higher ratio.
-In the winter, however; a max ratio of 2 participants to 1 of our instructors is key as the Aonach Eagach becomes more serious and we are all tied in throughout.
+In the winter, however; a max ratio of 2 participants to 1 guide is key as the Aonach Eagach becomes more serious and we are all tied in throughout.
 The price includes the use of harness and helmets plus the use of any technical equipment.
-If you have a bigger team, get in touch.
+If you have a bigger team requiring an aditional mountain guide, get in touch.
 We believe we are very competitive on price.

 |Number of People||Rate Per Day|